Damico-Williams/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+----Create a class then extend to the react component.
+Set up a constructor and super so you will be able to use this.state

 2. Describe the different phases of the component lifecycle.

+----Birth/Mounting: Component is being built from the ground up.
+Whatever initial data we want access to will be defined on the constructor of this phase.

+Growth/Updating Phase: This is when your updating component data. setState can be used to do this which forces render to call.

+Death/unmounting: Component is removed from the screen :(

 3. Demonstrate an understanding of class component lifecycle methods.

+----ComponentDidMount starts the component the first time render is called.
+----ComponentDidUpdate triggers when a component updates
+----Componentwillunmount is the deletion or cleanup removing the component from the DOM

 4. Define stateful logic.

+----It has a impact on the state like a click event.

 5. Describe how to test a React component with React Testing Library.

+---ACT which is arranging all your inputs.
+ACT which is testing your code.
+Assert make sure your test work.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.